gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

  - x-forwarded-host header or host if EXTERNAL_REVERSE_PROXY is false or not specified

 ### Authorization Header
-* x-approuter-authorization: Contains the JWT or OIDC token to support the [Service to Application Router](#service-to-application-router-beta-version) scenario.
+* x-approuter-authorization: Contains the JWT or OIDC access token to support the [Service to Application Router](#service-to-application-router-beta-version) scenario.

 ## CSRF Protection